jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/Mask-RCNN/README.md

 # Homework
 1. Change the backbone of the architecture and compare the results obtained with the original code.
 Discuss the quality of segmentation.

-2. Implement the Panoptic Quality metric.
+ - (Optional) Implement the Panoptic Quality metric.